NoesisLabs/MultiPoolMiner/README.txt

 Licensed under the GNU General Public License v3.0 Permissions of this strong copyleft license are conditioned on making available complete source code of licensed works and modifications, which include larger works using a licensed work, under the same license.
 Copyright and license notices must be preserved.
 Contributors provide an express grant of patent rights. https://github.com/MultiPoolMiner/MultiPoolMiner/blob/master/LICENSE

-README.txt - updated on 01/01/2018 - v1.21.22 - latest version can be found here: https://github.com/MultiPoolMiner/MultiPoolMiner/blob/master/README.txt
+README.txt - updated on 04/05/2018
+Updated FAQs can be found here: https://github.com/MultiPoolMiner/MultiPoolMiner/blob/master/README.txt

 ====================================================================

 FEATURE SUMMARY:
+- Includes miningpooolhubstats.com integration by using -MPHApiKey YOUR_API_KEY_GOES_HERE to your Start-MiningPoolHub.bat command string.
+- Includes up to date miner files including Phoenix Miner v2.8c and Claymore Miner v11.6.
 - Monitors crypto mining pools and coins in real-time and finds the most profitable for your machine
 - Controls any miner that is available via command line
-- Supports benchmarking, multiple platforms (AMD, NVIDIA and CPU) and mining on MiningPoolHub, Zpool, Hash Refinery and Nicehash (Ahashpool support is coming soon)
+- Supports benchmarking, multiple platforms (AMD, NVIDIA and CPU) and mining on MiningPoolHub, Zpool, Hash Refinery, Nicehash, AHashPool, BlazePool, BlockMasters, YiiMP, and ZergPool
 - Includes Watchdog Timer to detect and handle miner failures

-Any bitcoin donations are greatly appreciated: 1MsrCoAt8qM53HUMsUxvy9gMj3QVbHLazH
+Any bitcoin donations are greatly appreciated: 17mcbEXB1v2zaUS4rjM3vjpB5GZSZZtgzW

 ====================================================================